TISM: 2022–present: Reunion and Death to Art

 On 16 April 2024, the band released No Penis, No God, a gospel album they had recorded in January 1996, which had remained for the most part unreleased (nine tracks had been previously issued as iTunes bonus tracks on www.tism.wanker.com in 2009), as a limited-edition bootleg-style LP.

-11 July saw the band debuting "Death to Art" on Double J. The song was released as a single two days later, with another diatribe, "Suspected Illegal Entry Vessel 915 (The Ballad of Jen and Steve)", as the B-side.
+The band debuted their song "Death to Art" on Double J on 11 July.
+The song was released as a single two days later, with another diatribe, "Suspected Illegal Entry Vessel 915 (The Ballad of Jen and Steve)", as the B-side.
+Another single, "70s Football", would precede the band's seventh studio album entitled Death to Art, released on 4 October 2024.
+A three date headlining tour supporting the album would take place at Brisbane, Melbourne, and Sydney from 20 October to 29 November, with supporting bands Eskimo Joe, Machine Gun Fellatio, Ben Lee, and The Mavis's.